Last updated on October 5th, 2025

 The most popular attraction of the Bukchon Hanok village is this one particular street of gorgeously preserved hanoks that line up perfectly with the famous Seoul N Tower as a backdrop.

-They live their everyday lives inside these historical and insanely picturesque traditional houses in the middle of this massive buzzing city.
+They live their everyday lives inside these historical and insanely picturesque traditional houses in the middle of this massive, buzzing city.
 How cool is that?!

 As popular as this street might be, do not be fooled into thinking that this one street is all the Bukchon Hanok Village is.

-The village itself is actually the whole neighborhood around it as well.
-Where you will still find hanoks sprinkled throughout, housing cafes, modern-day brand stores, and cute boutique shops.
+The village itself is actually the whole neighborhood around it as well, where you will still find hanoks sprinkled throughout, housing cafes, modern-day brand stores, and cute boutique shops.

 Is there a fee for visiting the Bukchon Hanok Village?

-Visiting the Bukchon Hanok Village is free of charge since it is just another neighborhood in the city.
-There is no gated entrance to it or anything like that, so enjoy!
+Visiting the Bukchon Hanok Village is free of charge since it’s just another neighborhood in the city.

-However, one thing that is worth noting is that one of the most popular areas of the Bukchon Hanok Village goes through a residential area, so it’s important to be mindful of noise levels and respect people’s private property.
+However, one thing that is worth noting it’s that one of the most popular areas of the Bukchon Hanok Village goes through a residential area, so it’s important to be mindful of noise levels and respect people’s private property.

 But besides that, the area is free for visitors to wander through.